scalar-labs/scalardb-samples/microservice-transaction-sample/README.md

 Since the focus of the sample application is to demonstrate using ScalarDB, application-specific error handling, authentication processing, and similar functions are not included in the sample application.
 For details about exception handling in ScalarDB, see [Handle exceptions](https://github.com/scalar-labs/scalardb/blob/master/docs/api-guide.md#handle-exceptions).

 Additionally, for the purpose of the sample application, each service has one container so that you can avoid using request routing between the services.
-However, for production use, because each service typically has multiple servers or hosts for scalability and availability, you should consider request routing between the services in two-phase commit transactions.
-For details about request routing, see [Request routing in two-phase commit transactions](https://github.com/scalar-labs/scalardb/blob/master/docs/two-phase-commit-transactions.md#request-routing-in-two-phase-commit-transactions).
+However, for production use, because each service typically has multiple servers or hosts for scalability and availability, you should consider request routing between the services in transactions with a two-phase commit interface.
+For details about request routing, see [Request routing in transactions with a two-phase commit interface](https://github.com/scalar-labs/scalardb/blob/master/docs/two-phase-commit-transactions.md#request-routing-in-transactions-with-a-two-phase-commit-interface).
 {% endcapture %}

 <div class="notice--info">{{ notice--info | markdownify }}</div>